JesseEmond/blitz-2023-inscription/README.md

   depends on the tick offset we are at on the source vertex.

-But this gets expensive: 10 tick offsets, 20 vertices, 190 edges (fully connected graph), that's 1900 total shortest paths if we do them pairwise.
+But this gets expensive: 10 tick offsets, 20 vertices, 380 edges (fully connected directed graph), that's 3800 total shortest paths if we do them pairwise.
 If we want to fit this in 1 second and do processing on that graph afterwards, we need to speed things up:
 - I rewrote the bot in Rust;
 - I changed my `A*` implementation to support finding the shortest paths to _all_ targets at once, instead of the